Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Mashiko Pottery Workshop

-Engage in a hands-on pottery workshop and practice wheel-throwing and hand-building techniques with a local master.
+Engage in a hands-on pottery workshop and practice wheel-throwing techniques with a local master.

 Included accommodations